111: Moon Zero Two

 Well, what was his handle?

-“Handle” is citizens band radio slang for your name or call sign.
+“Handle” is CB radio slang for your nickname or call sign.

 And an air freshener.
 You know, their rocket fuel contains no ethanol.